darrylwest/aws-commons/README.md

 ## Mocks

-There is a MockS3 exposted for testing.
+There is a MockS3 exposed for testing.

 * MockS3